Gadolinium contrast agents (GBCAs) are partly retained in the brain, raising safety concerns, as seen in this MRI.

 Wintermark also said there is a need for contrast dose tracking, but it can be difficult to track when imaging is performed at different locations over the course of several years.
 “It is important that we gather this information and put it together and hopefully in the end, we can get to the bottom of it and understand exactly what is going on and we can hopefully prevent it in the future,” he explained.
 “We need to collect that information, but for that information to be helpful, it needs to be collected in a rigorous fashion, because we don’t know if the symptoms being reported are from one entity or multiple entities.
 That is where the quality of the data collection is very important to help sort things out.”

 Radiology information systems (RIS) and picture archiving and communication systems (PACS) often have no interface with contrast injectors to automatically transfer information into the patient record, so the contrast data needs to be manually transferred into the system, according to Joanne Hoener, RT(R)(MR)(CT)(CIIP), who now works as a clinical marketing specialist at Bayer and presented at an RSNA lunch session on gadolinium safety.
-“When you do manual process you will get discordance,” she said.
+“When you do a manual process, you will get discordance,” she said.
 For MRI contrast, Hoener said what needs to be recorded is dose rate, strength, time/date, agent delivered and device to deliver contrast.
 She said this information should be recorded in patient records anyways for a variety of reasons including future datamining.

 “None of us could have predicted gadolinium deposition would become an issue, and it was not even on our radar in 2010,” Hoener said.
 “We need to document the contrast we use and the doses, because today it is gadolinium, but tomorrow it may be another type of agent.
 Technologies are available to improve contrast documentation accurately and improve workflow by removing manual documentation steps.
 It does not matter what vendor you use, it is all about documentation.”